Torrey Smith takes a stand against Trump

-(CNN)Philadelphia Eagles wide receiver Torrey Smith told CNN Tuesday night "there are plenty of guys who said they do not plan on going" to the White House should the team participate in the traditional visit to commemorate their Super Bowl win.
+(CNN)Philadelphia Eagles wide receiver Torrey Smith told CNN Tonight Tuesday "there are plenty of guys who said they do not plan on going" to the White House should the team participate in the traditional visit to commemorate their Super Bowl win.

 Championship winning teams visiting the White House is a tradition that dates back to the 60s.